tashidu/Pri_Fashion_/README.md

 - `backend/`: Django backend
 - `frontend/`: React frontend
 - `media/`: Media files
+- `.env.local`: Environment variables for local machine
+- `.env.vm`: Environment variables for VM
+- `.env.template`: Template for environment variables
 - `requirements.txt`: Python dependencies
+- `run_local.bat`: Batch file to run the Django server on local machine
-- `run_project.bat`: Batch file to run the Django server
+- `run_vm.bat`: Batch file to run the Django server on VM
+- `setup.bat`: Setup script for new environments

+## Environment Variables

+The project uses environment variables for configuration.
+These are stored in `.env` files:

+- `DATABASE_NAME`: Name of the MySQL database
+- `DATABASE_USER`: MySQL username
+- `DATABASE_PASSWORD`: MySQL password
+- `DATABASE_HOST`: MySQL host
+- `DATABASE_PORT`: MySQL port
+- `PYTHON_PATH`: Path to Python executable
+- `MEDIA_ROOT`: Path to media files
+- `DEBUG`: Whether to run in debug mode
+- `SECRET_KEY`: Django secret key

 ## Notes

 - Make sure your MySQL server is running
-- The database settings are in `backend/backend/settings.py`
 - Virtual environments should not be committed to version control
+- If you switch between environments, use the appropriate batch file